 “I have talked it over with the other Prof who will work on this and we have come up with a plan.
 The process of testing this according to standards is to place the blocks as I mentioned into a media that has white and brown rot fungi (separate for each type of fungi).
 The standards recommend testing of several boards.
 So, we see testing 10 to 20 cubes in each fungus type and a similar number for controls in order to compare the mass loss.”

-So, in our words, PermaSeal would provide Professor Leitch with pine wood cubes, some treated with PermaSeal Wood Sealant, and some not.
+In other words, PermaSeal would provide Professor Leitch with pine wood cubes, some treated with PermaSeal Wood Sealant, and some not.
 We took pine lumber, fresh from the lumber yard, and cut 150 cubes ¾” x ¾” x ¾”.
-100 of these cubes were treated with PermaSeal Wood Sealant, and 50 left untreated.
-The cubes were individually identified and placed in sealed containers for delivery to Lakehead University.
-100 treated cubes in one container, 50 untreated cubes in another container.
-Each container, as clearly as possible, identified as to its contents; “Treated with PermaSeal Wood Sealant”, and “Not Treated”.
+100 of these cubes were treated with PermaSeal Wood Sealant, labeled “Treated with PermaSeal Wood Sealant”, and 50 left untreated, labeled “Not Treated”.
+Once the containers were labeled and placed in sealed containers, they were out for delivery to Lakehead University, where Dr. Leitch would then be able to begin his study.

-From here on, we are told the blocks of wood will be placed in controlled environment containers.
-One of four types of fungus placed in these containers with the wood.
+Once delivered, the blocks of wood will be placed in controlled environment containers with one of the four types of fungus placed in these containers with the wood.

-According to the internet, these fungi are responsible for wood rot.
+According to prior research, we concluded that the selected four fungi are responsible for wood rot.

 Further on in the results table we see that there are both treated and untreated wood cubes exposed to each of four types of rot fungus.
 Three of the four fungus show from 8+% to 29.5% weight loss for wood cubes untreated with PermaSeal Wood Sealant.
 And for wood cubes sealed with PermaSeal Wood Sealant, from just under 2% loss of weight to just over 1% increase in weight.